 Bangkok to Trat / Koh Chang by Flight

-There is no airport on Koh Chang and any of its neighbour islands, so you need to take a ferry to the islands (see below).
+There is no airport on Koh Chang itself and any of its neighbor islands (which is a good thing), so you need to take a ferry to the islands (see info above).

 Trat to Koh Kood

-There is an efficient public boat service from Ao Yai on mainland Trat to Koh Kood with the “Ko Kut Express”.
-There are two departures daily, one in the morning and one in the afternoon (10am and 2pm).
-The one way fare is 350 THB and the trip takes about 90 minutes.
+There is an efficient public boat service from Laem Sok Pier on mainland Trat to Ao Salad on Koh Kood with Boonsiri Ferries.
+There are two departures daily – one at noon and one in the afternoon (12pm and 3:10pm).
+The one way fare is 500 Baht including hotel pick drop off / pick up on Koh Kood and the trip takes about 90 minutes.